Tips for writing great dialog

 Sheila laughed.
 “Oh my, you’re so funny.”

 “Oh my, you’re so funny,” Sheila said.
-She laughed.
+She then laughed.

 This indicates that Sheila is laughing after she spoke, rather than while she’s speaking.
 Can you laugh while you are speaking?
 Probably not.